Wagon master: Operations

 The wagons would be packed with food supplies, cooking equipment, water kegs, and other things needed for a long journey.
 Knowing that this was the only chance they had to transport their goods and that they may not be able to get what they needed where they were going, the pioneers usually over-packed their wagons.
 This often led to the wagons breaking down and the draw animals being overly fatigued.
 It was common to see routes along the wagon trails littered with household items that had been cast off along the journey.

 When the wagon train would stop for any length of time, at night for instance, the wagons were arranged, end to end, in a circular or square pattern.
 This served two purposes, one as a corral for the animals and secondly, as protection against a possible attacks.

 The main cause of death on the overland trails was "accidental" shootings, although it is unclear how many were truly accidental.
 The second most prevalent reason for death was drowning, as the immigrants would have to cross dangerous rivers with their animals and wagons.
 Other reasons for people dying on the trip included sickness, disease, fighting, wild animals, and old age.

 History

-The Transcontinental railroad put an eventual end to immigration by wagon as it was faster, and safer.
+The Transcontinental railroad put an eventual end to migration by wagon as it was faster, and safer.